-When DIRECT is selected, these controls adjust the aux direct inputs.
+When DIRECT is selected, these controls adjust the auxiliary direct inputs.
 The pre fader and pan controls will be in-operative.

-When MASTER is selected these controls adjust the aux outputs.
+MASTER When MASTER is selected these controls adjust the auxiliary outputs.
 On stereo auxiliaries a dual level display will be shown.
 There cannot be a level offset on the output display.
 The ON buttons switch the output on and off.
+Please note that auxiliary output controls cannot be assigned to the wild controls on the fader strip.